ray-project/ray/doc/source/ray-core/memory-management.rst

   To optimize the performance, it is recommended to use SSD instead of HDD when using object spilling for memory intensive workloads.

-If you are using an HDD, it is recommended that you specify a large buffer size (> 1MB) to lower IO requests during spilling.
+If you are using an HDD, it is recommended that you specify a large buffer size (> 1MB) to reduce IO requests during spilling.

 .. code-block:: python